cogent3/cogent3/README.md

 # NOTICE

 We will be departing Bitbucket for GitHub soon due to their recent decision to drop support for mercurial.
+Stay tuned for details.

 ## PyCogent3 →Cogent3

-This is the port of PyCogent to Python 3, it's being renamed to Cogent3 as it has been rewritten extensively and `cogent` has alwys been the import name (dating back to 2004!).
+This is the port of PyCogent to Python 3, it's being renamed to Cogent3 as it has been rewritten extensively and `cogent` was always been the import name (dating back to 2004!).

 ## What's New?